 Two of the big issues the world faces today are how to recover from the economic crunch and how to reverse global warming and deal with climate change.
 On Wednesday 15 July the UK government addressed both with a major policy statement reshaping its energy policy to reduce carbon emissions.
 It signals a bold effort to green the economy and create several hundred thousand new jobs.
 The biggest risk it faces is getting politically entangled – and in this regard, the media reaction was a worry.

-Tags ‘n’ topicsadaptation Afghanistan Andrew Mitchell arms control Ashton Assad Ban Ki-moon banking reform Brown Bush Cameron carbon emissions carbon trading chemical weapons China Climate change Conservatives Copenhagen David Cameron DFID DPRK Egypt EU EU External Action service European politics finance sector food prices food security fragile states G-20 Gaza Gordon Brown green economy humanitarian assistance human security IMF India International Alert International development international politics Investments Iran Iraq ISIS Israel JCPOA Libya MDGs Middle East multilateralism natural resources Nepal Nobel Peace Prize North Korea nuclear weapons Obama Palestine peace agreements peacebuilding peacekeeping poverty public service Putin Russia Rwanda Syria Theresa May Tony Blair trade Trump, UK Ukraine UN US Yemen
+Tags ‘n’ topicsadaptation Afghanistan Andrew Mitchell arms control Ashton Assad Ban Ki-moon banking reform Brown Bush Cameron carbon emissions carbon trading chemical weapons China Climate change Conservatives Copenhagen David Cameron DFID DPRK Egypt EU EU External Action service European politics finance sector food prices food security fragile states G-20 Gaza Gordon Brown green economy human security IMF India International Alert International development international politics Investments Iran Iraq ISIS Israel JCPOA Libya MDGs Middle East multilateralism natural resources Nepal Nobel Peace Prize North Korea nuclear weapons Obama Palestine peace agreements peacebuilding peacekeeping poverty public service Putin resilience Russia Rwanda Syria Theresa May Tony Blair trade Trump, UK Ukraine UN US Yemen